SamPenrose/ua-augmented-auth/README.md

   - RPs to take advantage of SSO with minimal overhead;
   - and IdPs to take advantage of SSO on non-browser User Agents.

+Please see the initial efforts in api/ .

 Important Details
 -----------------